dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 To check whether a string is empty (length is zero), use isEmpty().

 {% pc dart 0 %}
-// trim a string
+// Trim a string.
 assert('  hello  '.trim() == 'hello');

-// check whether a string is empty assert(''.isEmpty() == true);
+// Check whether a string is empty. assert(''.isEmpty() == true);

-// strings with only white space are not empty assert('  '.isEmpty() == false);
+// Strings with only white space are not empty. assert('  '.isEmpty() == false);
 {% endpc %}